fahrurozid/picoCTF24_wu/Forensics/blast_from_the_past.md

 <img width="185" alt="exif4" src="https://github.com/user-attachments/assets/9196396c-4d00-4faf-960a-ee081bb842d4">

 You will quickly notice a suspicious piece of data labeled `Image_UTC_Data1700513181420`.
 This is a timestamp, but in milliseconds format.
-When converted using an online converter, it reveals the date 2023:11:20 15:46:21.420–05:00.
+When converted using an online converter, it reveals the time date `2023:11:20 15:46:21.420–05:00`.

 Now we know the issue.
 To solve this, use a hex editing tool called ghex.
 Install it using the command `sudo apt install ghex`, then launch it and open the image file you want to edit. change the `TimeStamp` value `2023:11:20 15:46:21.420–05:00` to `1970:01:01 00:00:00`.